Thomas L. Clingman

-Thomas Lanier Clingman (July 27, 1812 – November 3, 1897), known as the "Prince of Politicians," was a Democratic member of the United States House of Representatives from 1843 to 1845 and from 1847 to 1858, and U.S. senator from the state of North Carolina between 1858 and 1861.
-During the Civil War he refused to resign his Senate seat and was one of ten senators expelled from the Senate in absentia.
+Thomas Lanier Clingman (July 27, 1812 – November 3, 1897), known as the "Prince of Politicians," was an American politician who was a Democratic member of the United States House of Representatives from 1843 to 1845 and from 1847 to 1858, and U.S. senator from the state of North Carolina between 1858 and 1861.
+During the Civil War, he refused to resign his Senate seat and was one of the many southern senators subsequently expelled from the Senate in absentia.
 He then served as a general in the Confederate States Army.

 Early life

 Clingman, was born in Huntsville, a small community in present-day Yadkin County, North Carolina.
 His parents were Jacob and Jane Poindexter Clingman and he was named for Dr. Thomas Lanier, his half uncle.
 He was educated by private tutors and in the public schools in Iredell County, NC.
 Clingman graduated from the University of North Carolina in 1832, where he was a member of the Dialectic Senate of the Dialectic and Philanthropic Societies.
 He then studied law and was admitted to the bar in 1834 and began practice in Huntsville.